BlueQuartzSoftware/MetaForge/docs/parsers.md

 A lot of metadata uses trees to expose and group related data.
-This is represented in a directory like notation in the key name, with a recently established convention to use the `*` suffix to represent an attribute.
+This is represented in a directory like notation in the key name, with a recently established convention to use the `.attrs` suffix to represent attributes.
 This results in the interface displaying a tree structure on the left, and the right has shows the key as "Source" and the value as "Source Value".
 These can then be mapped by templates to the desired key names.
+So the path `mydata` would have a `mydata.attrs` prefix for attributes on the `mydata` node.

 The existing formats expose strings as strings, map single numeric values to numeric values, and small arrays using the `[1, 2, 3, 4]` notation commonly